 - Tourism Management

 In addition to specializing during school or post-graduation, students may find themselves working in food and beverage establishments attached to any number of hospitality-related businesses.
-Some of these places include stand-alone restaurants, hotels, casinos, amusement parks, or cruise ships.
-Online degrees in restaurant management can help prepare students for success in any of these unique situations.
+Some of these places include stand-alone restaurants, hotels, casinos, amusement parks or cruise ships.
+Online degree programs in restaurant management can help prepare students for success in any of these unique situations.

-Online degrees in restaurant management help prepare students with the vital customer service skills and business knowledge required to succeed as a manager in the food and beverage industry.
-Prior to choosing a degree program, prospective students should weigh whether obtaining a restaurant management degree offers the potential for career advancement and greater monetary returns.
+Completing an online certificate or degree program in restaurant management can provide a solid foundation for a career as a manager in the food and beverage industry.
+Prior to choosing a program, prospective students should weigh whether obtaining a restaurant management degree offers the desired potential for career advancement and greater monetary returns.